ykim18mica/mica-gd220/lectures/w3-assignments.md

 1. After you finish creating the mockup, post the image file on Google Drive Week 3 folder.
 Please **export as PNG** as the original PSD may be too big.

 ### Using the PSD template
-There is a *text folder* in the layer setup.
+In the PSD file, there is a *text folder* in the layer setup.
 All the text layers you create will go into this layer folder.
 All the images should be placed outside this folder.
 Keep the multiple layers - do not merge them unless you have to.
 If you need to go taller, increase the *canvas size* by the multiple of 300 pixels, and set the *guides* properly.